Is the supermarket a place where you listen to elevator music while dragging your

 to shop, think about the kinds of things that you want the store to have.
 A salad

-or organic section?
+section?
 An awesome seafood department or bakery?
 Double coupons?
-Choose
+Choose the things

-the things that make it convenient and easy for you to eat right.
-Once you've found
+that make it convenient and easy for you to eat right.
+Once you've found a store you

-a store you like, you may want to stick with it.
-Knowing where to find the things
+like, you may want to stick with it.
+Knowing where to find the things you want will

 Shop during off-peak times.
 Did you ever get stuck behind a slowpoke